 35.7.4.2 Quieting STAs during restricted TWT service periods (#2215)

-In order to provide additional protection for restricted TWT service periods, an EHT AP with dot11RestrictedTWTOptionImplemented set to true may schedule a quiet interval that overlaps with any restricted TWT service period that has a duration of 1 TU or longer.
-Each such quiet interval, referred to as an overlapping quiet interval in this subclause, has a duration of 1 TU, and starts at the same time as the corresponding restricted TWT service period.
+In order to provide additional protection for restricted TWT service periods, an EHT AP with dot11RestrictedTWTOptionImplemented set to true may schedule a quiet interval that overlaps with a restricted TWT service period.
+Each such quiet interval, referred to as an overlapping quiet interval in this subclause, if scheduled, shall have a duration of 1 TU, and shall start at the same time as the corresponding restricted TWT service period that it intends to protect.

 Overlapping quiet intervals may be scheduled by including one or more Quiet elements in the Beacon and Probe Response frames that the EHT AP transmits.
-When the EHT AP is affiliated with an AP MLD operating on more than one link, the Quiet elements that correspond to overlapping quiet intervals on each link shall not be included in the Beacon frames that AP MLD transmits on its other links.
+When the EHT AP is affiliated with an AP MLD operating on more than one link, the Quiet elements that correspond to overlapping quiet intervals on each link shall not be included in the Beacon frames that other APs affiliated with the same AP MLD transmit on their links.
 See 35.3.9.2 (Channel switching, enhanced channel switching, and channel quieting).

-NOTE—Unless specified otherwise (e.g., through the rules in this subclause), the channel access and transmission rules during quiet intervals are defined in 11.8.3 (Quieting channels for testing).or avoiding
+NOTE—Unless specified otherwise (e.g., through the rules in this subclause), the channel access and transmission rules during quiet intervals are defined in 11.8.3 (Quieting channels for testing).
+AP can still use quiet intervals for channel testing by managing or avoiding the overlap between restricted TWT SPs and quiet intervals that it schedules.

 If the AP terminates a restricted TWT SP (see 26.8.5 (Power save operation during TWT SPs)) before the end of the corresponding overlapping quiet interval, it may transmit a CF-End frame following the channel access rules in 35.7.4.1 (General).